plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Moreover, browserify and webpack are the two most mature bundling systems judging by the commit frequency and github activity of both.
+Moreover, browserify and webpack are the two most mature bundling systems judging by the commit frequency and GitHub activity of both.

 The [rollup](http://rollupjs.org/) bundler offers an interesting take on client-side bundling and it worthy of a mention.
 Its *tree-shaking* feature,